A daily journal for children to promote happiness, develop positive habits and nurture enquiring minds

 Try out these conversation topics at mealtimes with your family.

 Write your own quote or affirmation.

-This journal for kids is fantastic.
-As someone who has experienced the benefits of a daily journaling habit, I was keen to have my kids experience them too.
 We saw a marked difference in their behaviour and attitude and they both love filling it out every day.

 Andy, Dad to Lottie (aged 7) and Josh (aged 9)

 6 great reasons why this journal is good for your kids

 Keeping a gratitude journal is one of the most well-established happiness practices and the easiest to do.
 Practicing gratitude is central to the journal and a simple introduction to the concept encourages children to reflect on three positives of their day.
 Research has shown that practising gratitude through a journal increases a sense of happiness as well as a range of physical, psychological and social benefits including stronger immune systems, higher levels of positive emotions and being more helpful, generous and compassionate.
 Practicing gratitude not only helps children see the goodness in their lives but also that this can come from a number of sources.

 2 Growth mindset

 This is a term introduced by Prof Carol Dweck and a concept that many schools are now introducing as a way to support a positive learning mindset.
 Those with a growth mindset (as opposed to a fixed mindset) believe they can improve with hard work and perseverance and that their intelligence isn’t fixed.
 They display better self-esteem and increased resilience.
 The journal encourages a growth mindset through checklist prompts and use of daily quotes to remind children about the importance of not giving up when faced with challenges.